P-James/gridsome-personal/content/stack/vue.md

 This site was built using Vue with [Gridsome](https://gridsome.org).

-Originally this site was a Vue SPA.
-But I had seen a lot of talk about the super fast JAMstack - sites built with GraphQL data layers.
-I always wanted to learn more about GraphQL, so I rebuilt this site using Gridsome.
+I had seen a lot of talk about the super fast JAMstack - sites built with GraphQL data layers.
+I always wanted to learn more about GraphQL, so I built this site using Gridsome.
+In retrospect, it is overkill for a site this size, but I enjoyed the learning experience.